satishsalyal/Notebook-for-Python-Programming/NB12: List Comprehension.md

-# 🚀 Mastering List Comprehensions in Python
+# 🚀  List Comprehensions in Python

 ## 📌 Introduction
 List comprehensions are a **concise and efficient** way to create lists in Python.
 They provide a more readable and expressive way to generate lists compared to traditional loops.
 In this guide, we will explore various use cases of list comprehensions with **clear explanations** and **real-world examples**.